 Exploring otherness and displacement in personal and geographical contexts.

 Erratics are outsiders, boulders carried and deposited by moving ice sheets.
-The painted Erratics became a metaphorical space for Deidre to locate her personal experience of otherness and displacement, first when living in London and in rural County Clare.
-They also pointed to the passage of rural/urban migration taken by so many, mirrored in the relocation of the awkward images of ‘otherness’ to a metropolitan gallery spaces; initially the Guinness Hopstore in Dublin, a disused Cadillac showroom at Boston University’s Fuller Art Gallery, the Context Gallery in Derry and the Model Art Centre Sligo.
+The painted Erratics became a metaphorical space for Deirdre to locate her personal experience of otherness and displacement, first when living in London from 1976 – 1991, and in rural County Clare.
+They also pointed to the passage of rural/urban migration taken by so many, mirrored in the relocation of the awkward images of ‘otherness’ to a metropolitan gallery spaces; initially the Guinness Hopstore in Dublin, a disused Cadillac showroom at Boston University’s Fuller Art Gallery as part of ‘Painting, Poetics and the Old Sod’ curated by Alice Lyons, in the Context Gallery, Derry and the Model Art Centre Sligo.

 - The Burren, Co.
 Clare